SimonLiebers-Dev/UrlShortener/.docs/DECISIONS.md

 **Date**: 2025-03-18

 ### Decision:
-We have decided to implement the URL shortener ourselves, rather than relying on an external service.
-We store all shortened URLs in our own database and allow users to create and manage URLs.
+I have decided to implement the URL shortener myself, rather than relying on an external service.
+I store all shortened URLs in my own database and allow users to create and manage URLs.
 ### Justification:
 - Full control over URL management and data.
 - Ability to integrate additional features like URL tracking and analytics.